-Some credit card processors play the old bait-and-switch game of advertising rates that seem too good to be true.
 Spotting these shysters is easier said than done because they will in fact honor the low rates they advertise.
 Processors that use bait-and-switch aren’t blatantly lying; instead, they’re tactfully omitting some important details.
 This type of credit card processing bait and switch can be costly for your business, but there are ways to avoid it.

 - What’s being advertised?

 Exposing rates that are too good to be true starts with an understanding of interchange.
-Interchange is a system of guidelines, rates and fees used equally by all credit card processors to determine the cost of a transaction.
+Interchange is a system of guidelines, rates and fees used by all credit card processors to determine the cost of transactions.
 Since it’s consistent among all processors, it’s helpful to think of interchange fees as the credit card processing industry’s equivalent to wholesale prices.

-Interchange fees are the bottom line in credit card processing, and no processor that wishes to remain profitable can offer a lower rate than what is listed on Visa and MasterCard’s interchange fee schedules.
+Interchange fees account for the bulk of credit card processing costs.
+No processor that wishes to remain profitable can offer a lower rate than the costs found on Visa and MasterCard’s interchange fee schedules.
 (Both of which are published online by the card brands.)

 Visa and MasterCard publish a portion of their interchange fees online, making it pretty easy to see what the lowest rates really are.
-Here are two screenshots taken from Visa and MasterCard’s interchange fee schedules.
+Below you’ll find two screenshots taken from Visa and MasterCard’s interchange fee schedules.
 Each image shows the rate that applies to a transaction involving a swiped consumer credit card.
 These two rates represent the lowest attainable credit card processing rates for the vast majority of businesses.

 As you can see, the lowest Visa credit card rate is 1.51% plus a $0.10 credit card transaction fee, and the lowest MasterCard rate is 1.58% plus a $0.10 transaction fee.